 Crisis Scenarios Involving Medicaid

-No matter your situation, our team can help you or your loved one access Medicaid assistance in Michigan.
+No matter your situation, our Michigan Medicaid planning attorneys can help you or your loved one access Medicaid assistance.
 Call (810) 645-8426 or contact us online to schedule an initial consultation.
 Serving Grand Blanc, Flint, Rochester Hills and all of Mid-Michigan.

 Comprehensive, Holistic Approach to Planning Through Personal Care, Support, and Education